jonathanericksen/DC_Crime_Analysis_and_Modeling/README.md

      <img src="images/Total_crime_by_weekday.png" width="650" height="450">
 </p>

 From the analysis, its clear crime volumes do not vary by weekday in a significant way.
-A crime appears just as likely to occur a given weekday relative to the rest.
+A crime appears just as likely to occur on a given weekday relative to the rest.

 **Total Crime Incidents by Hour**